Duration of Transients in Outbreaks: When can Infectiousness be Estimated?: Abstract

 \section{Abstract}

 We investigate sub-leading orders of the classic SEIR-model using contact matrices from modeling of the Omicron and Delta variants of COVID-19 in Denmark.
-The goal of this is to illustrate when the growth rate, and by extension the infectiousness, can be accurately measured in a new outbreak, e.g. after introduction of a new variant of a virus.
-We find that as long as susceptible depletion is a minor effect, the transients are gone within around 4 generations.
+The goal of this is to illustrate when the growth rate, and by extension the infection transmission potential (basic or initial reproduction number), can be estimated in a new outbreak, e.g. after introduction of a new variant of a virus.
+In particular, we look at the time scale on which this happens in a realistic outbreak to guide future data collection.
+We find that as long as susceptible depletion is a minor effect, the transients are gone within around 3 weeks corresponding to about 4-5 times the incubation time.
+We also argue that this result generalizes to other airborne diseases in a fully mixed population.